epmike64/HelpBistroMobileApp/README.md

 The current development stage.
 The application technical part is above 90% complete.
 At this stage we are looking for angel investors.

-Please, feel free to drop us a line…
+Please, feel free to drop us a line at: helpbistro@gmail.com